deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Values >4095 will disable "no iron" detection.<br>
 Default 4000, max 4100.<br>
   - **No iron delay**<br>
-Time in miliSeconds that an iron must be plugged in before it is considered present.<br>
+Time in milliseconds that an iron must be plugged in before it is considered present.<br>
 If the screen bounces between run mode and no iron, increase this value.<br>
   - **FILTER SETTINGS**<br>
-  TODO: UPDATE THIS ENTRY
-Adjusts the different the filtering settings.
-Heavily affects the PID performance.
+Here you can adjust the different the filtering settings.<br>
+The firmware uses Exponential Moving Average (EMA) to filter the noise from the ADC readings.<br>
+Keep in mind that wrong settings will cause a lot of trouble, PID is heavily affected by the signal noise.<br>
+    - **Filter**<br>
+Coefficient normally applied.
+The filtering will be heavier as the value increases.<br>
+     - **Threshold**<br>
+Defines the limit in the amplitude of the changes from the last average, over this the threshols limit will be triggered and the counter increased.<br>
+     - **Count limit**<br>
+If the readings keep exceeding the threshold limit and the counter becomes greater than this limit, the coefficient will start to be throttled down to improve response.<br>
+     - **Step down**<br>
+This is the value that will be subtracted to the coefficient after the threshold counter was exceeded.<br>
+Every new reading exceeding the threshold will subtract this value, until reaching the min value if the condition doesn't stabilize.<br>
+     - **Min**<br>
+This is the minimum filtering coefficient that the system will be allowed to use.
+    - **Reset limit**<br>
+If the difference is huge, exceeding this limit will instantly reset the filter and use the current reading.<br>
+This is used when the tip is removed or plugged in, to allow instant response from the system.<br>
+    - **Back**<br>
+Return to iron menu.<b>
   - **Back**<br>
 Return to system menu.<br>